 Doing what it says on the French-named tin, this once-royal riad-hotel dates back to the 19th century and offers a leafy oasis deep inside the cacophony of Marrakech’s old town.
-High walls guard a lush gardeb of orange, olive and jacaranda trees, and hammocks surround a spacious, heated pool that gets the sun all day.
-The Jemaa-el-Fna square, Marrakech’s iconic epicentre with it’s unique brand of brouhaha, is a pleasant 20-minute walk – 0r bargain-priced petit taxi ride – away.
+High walls guard a lush garden of orange, olive and jacaranda trees, and hammocks surround a spacious, heated pool that gets the sun all day.
+The Jemaa-el-Fna square, Marrakech’s iconic epicentre with its unique brand of brouhaha, is a pleasant 20-minute walk – or bargain-priced petit taxi ride – away.

 Scattered around the main courtyard, the 36 spacious bedrooms are decorated in light colours and soft fabrics, plus attractive bathrooms with traditional zilij (mosaic) finishes.
-Privilege Le Solarium rooms have the additional boon of their own rooftop sun terraces, and Superior Rooms boast floral balconies where breakfast can be taken.
-For families, the large ground-floor Privilege Les Sultanes rooms are best.
+The Solarium Rooms have the additional boon of their own rooftop sun terraces, and Superior Rooms boast floral balconies where breakfast can be taken.
+For families, the large ground-floor Sultanes Rooms are best.

-One of the few roads with a full sized pool.
+One of the few riads with a full-sized pool.
 Les Jardins’ spa is excellent, with a variety of relaxing treatments and massage options.
 There’s also a fine restaurant serving traditional Moroccan dishes with an eastern twist, and a cookery school teaching those same meals.
 The rooftop offers soaring views of the Atlas Mountains – or of the Royal Palace, which is handily located next-door.

 Les Jardins’ cleverest trick is to affect a riad-like quietude while simultaneously delivering modernity more typical of a boutique hotel.
 Happily, the very reasonable prices remain more riad, less boutique hotel.
 Proud member of Châteaux & Hôtels Collection.